-The Best Estimate in Life can only be calculated by using simulations as contracts have a long term character and result in a dependence on the capital market.
+The Best Estimate in Life can only be calculated by using simulations as contracts have a long term character and depend on the capital market.
 Basis for the calculation is the current state of all life insurance contracts.
-For the calculation of a market value, calculation bases of 2nd order that do not include any safety margins are used instead of calculation bases of 1st order (such as mortality tables or actuarial interest rate).
+For the calculation of a market value, calculation bases of second order that do not include any safety margins are used instead of calculation bases of first order (such as mortality tables or actuarial interest rates).

 The tariff characteristics according to the contracts such as actuarial interest, profit participation and the underlying calculation bases are considered per contract.
-For the determination of the provisions for future profit participation, there is a stochastic modelling of the future capital earnings.
-With these new target values, a scenario generator simulates economic scenarios by also taking into account the asset side that results into different payouts of the profit participation depending on different economic developments of the income statement and the management rule.
+For the determination of the provisions for future profit participation, future capital earnings are modelled based on stochastic modelling.
+With these new target values, a scenario generator simulates economic scenarios by taking into account the asset side that results into different pay-outs of the profit participation depending on different economic developments of the income statement and the management rule.
 The average of the present values of all scenarios equals the Best Estimate.

-The management rules that are in line with the most recent business practice and business strategy determine the distribution and subsequent allocation of the surpluses to the policy holder.
+The management rules that are in line with the most recent business practice and business strategy determine the distribution and subsequent allocation of the profit participation to the policy holder.

 In this way, the long-term development of the technical provisions is determined in the life area.
-The best estimate in Life is assessed by the simulation-oriented calculation program Sec-Profit Plus (Sepp 2.0).
+The Best Estimate in Life is assessed by the simulation-oriented calculation program SecProfitPlus.